Tonje's Travelogue 14: Spectacular Lofoten & Henningsvær

 We woke up to the smell of eggs and bacon with the day's objective to climb the 540metres vertical to Festvågtinden.
 Don’t let the meter above sea level measure fool you in Lofoten.
 The peaks may not be the highest you will ever conquer but they are among the steepest we have encountered.
 Every hike seemed to start by the sea and go straight up, no gentle warm-ups here.

 The trip up here is steep, very steep.
-The insane view already begins to materialize after only a couple hundred metres which really had us question how high we wanted to go.
+The insane view already begins to materialize after only a couple hundred meters which really had us question how high we wanted to go.
 Once at the top, however, we soon realized that this was an incredible spot to look out at panoramic vistas on all sides of the mountain and we were so glad we persevered.

 Unlike Reinebringen and some of the other hikes on our trip, there was no sherpa stairway here.
 The trail up Festvågtinden was old school, and we were again thankful of the sunny dry weather as we could imagine the trail being incredibly slippery when wet.
 I had to stop quite often on the way up to catch my breath, and used the stops as an excuse to take pictures of the amazing view.
 This day was incredibly hot, so the wool sweaters were smoked as fast as they were put on.